Overview

 the Custody Rule because we do not hold, directly or indirectly, a client’s funds or securities, nor do we have the

 authority to obtain possession of them.
-Further, all individual client accounts are maintained by unaffiliated qualified
+Individual client accounts are maintained by unaffiliated qualified custodians

 INSTITUTIONAL ACCOUNTS